-Choosing a core digital banking platform requires a good understanding of your business, from strategy, budget, and technical capabilities to timeframes, standards, and relevant regulations.
-However, when choosing a core banking platform provider, you should consider the following criteria to find the best solution for your business.
+Choosing a digital banking platform requires a good understanding of your business, from strategy, budget, and technical capabilities to timeframes, standards, and relevant regulations.
+However, with a wide range of options available in the market, finding the ideal digital banking platforms can be a complex and challenging task.

 Future-proof microservice architecture

-The right digital core banking provider will offer a platform with all main banking functionalities: customer onboarding, accounts opening, bank card issuing, KYC, money movement tools, payments, currency exchange, and support, among others.
-With these features, banks and fintechs can launch their solution with predefined functionality in a fraction of the time it would take to develop it in-house.
+The right digital banking provider will offer a platform with all main banking functionalities: customer onboarding, account opening, bank card issuing, KYC, money movement tools, payments, currency exchange, and support, among others.
+With these features, banks and FinTech can launch their solution with predefined functionality in a fraction of the time it would take to develop it in-house.

 Then, functionality can be extended to add new features to improve the banking experience for your customers.
 Adding more complicated operations, additional security measures, and countless integrations with financial, payment, and insurance providers can truly be unique.

-Another important point is that the core banking platform provider should offer white-label front-office – web and mobile banking applications.
-It is much faster to rebrand and customize existing solutions than developing them from scratch, which can easily last longer than six months.
-With ready-made applications adapted to your business, you don’t waste months to enter the market and lose out on potential customers.
+Another important point to choose a digital banking platform provider should offer white-label front-office – web and mobile banking applications.
+It is much faster to rebrand and customize existing solutions than to develop them from scratch, which can easily last longer than six months.
+With ready-made applications adapted to your business, you don’t waste months entering the market and losing out on potential customers.

 Open banking ready

-PSD2, the Revised Payment Service Directive brought into law in 2018, aims to spur innovation and acknowledge the rise of fintechs, ensure security and protect customers, level the playing field for challengers, and herald the beginning of open banking.
-It is essential to consider the European legislation when choosing a core banking platform and its respective architecture.
+PSD2, the Revised Payment Service Directive brought into law in 2018, aims to spur innovation and acknowledge the rise of fintech, ensure security and protect customers, level the playing field for challengers, and herald the beginning of open banking.
+It is essential to consider European legislation to choose a digital banking platform and its respective architecture.

 Accessible and available integrations with third-party providers

-A digital core banking platform is much more than just a foundation for front and back offices.
-Modern core solutions enable banks to create complex but efficient systems of connections and integrations for their business.
+A digital banking platform is much more than just a foundation for front and back offices.
+Modern FinTech solutions enable banks to create complex but efficient systems of connections and integrations for their business.
 Expanding functionality through integrations with an ever-increasing number of service providers is cost-effective and agile.

-Whether its banks, currency exchange, KYC, remittance, or payments, digital core banking providers should have accessible integrations that work with the product and technical support for any additional integrations.
+Whether it’s banks, currency exchange, KYC, remittance, or payments, digital banking providers should have accessible integrations that work with the product and technical support for any additional integrations.
 With an integration framework and a flexible infrastructure, banks can innovate and roll out products and services ahead of their competition.